 - A cellulose pellet (Lacrisert) that is placed in the lower eyelid where it dissolves, adding moisture, when artificial tears are used.

-- Two drugs approved for dry mouth, pilocarpine (Salagen) and cevimeline (Evoxac), may also be useful for dry eyes.
-While they have not been approved for dry eyes, your doctor may prescribe them for that purpose.
-Also, if you take one of these drugs for dry mouth, it may help your eyes as well.
+- Two drugs approved for dry mouth, pilocarpine (Salagen) and cevimeline (Evoxac), may help dry eyes.
+While they aren’t approved for dry eyes, your doctor may prescribe them for that purpose.
+Also, if you take one of these drugs for dry mouth, it may help your eyes.

 - Sucralfate (Carafate) is an ulcer medication that coats and protects the esophagus and stomach.